A/B Testing

 Lazy Loading

-Lazy loading delays loading non-critical resources until they are needed, improving page speed.
+A design pattern that defers the loading of non-critical resources (like images) until they are needed, improving initial page load time.

 Linux